Home

 Wildlife seldom, if ever, charges without warning.
 It's just that most folks have simply lost the understanding of what that warning is.

-Be watchfull and exercise wildlife safety!
+Be watchful and exercise wildlife safety!

 Boondocking Tip #3 - Keep a clean camp!

-Get in the habit of cleaning up your camp imediately after preparing and eating your meals.
+Get in the habit of cleaning up your camp immediately after preparing and eating your meals.
 Put away all cooking utensils.
 Place all trash in critter (Bear) proof containers (dumpsters if available).
 Do not leave burned foil, food scraps etc. in a campfire.
 Good camp hygiene goes a long way toward avoiding conflicts with the "resident tough guys" before they start!
 The best boondocking tip I can give on this subject is to adopt a "do not attract trouble in the first place mentality".

 Though it isn't exactly camp hygiene, this next boondocking tip does fit into the not attracting trouble mentality.